raliya1037/kiddocare-assignment/README.md

 6. You are **allowed** to use any CSS framework like Tailwind or Bootstrap
 7. You are **allowed** to use any frontend Javscript libraries like jQuery or VueJS
 8. Any frontend libraries for CSS and/or Javascript must be added via CDN.
-9. Your own custom CSS and Javascript files must be added on /css and /js folder respectively
+9. Your own custom CSS and Javascript files must be added in /css and /js folder respectively

 ## Assignment 2